t0nn1x/php-ztu/doc/auth/authentication.md

 1. Registration and login endpoints are publicly accessible
 2. All other `/api/*` endpoints require authentication
+3. User management endpoints require `ROLE_ADMIN`
-3. JWT tokens are valid for 1 hour by default
+4. JWT tokens are valid for 1 hour by default
-4. Tokens are stateless and must be included in every request
+5. Tokens are stateless and must be included in every request
+6. Role checks are enforced at the controller level using `#[IsGranted()]` attributes

 ## Error Responses